rosvik/container-cubby/README.md

 # Container Cubby

+> [!WARNING]
+> Container Cubby is currently in development, and may still be subject to frequent and unannounced breaking changes.

 Container Cubby is a minimal implementation of a container registry, based on the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).
 It is single-tenant, and stores all container data in a local directory.
 Although it does work and implements most of the spec, there are no guarantees about the stability or security, and there might still be frequent breaking changes.

 ## Storage